In the United States, where millions of people are deaf or hard of hearing, sign language interpreters are everywhere the public is.

 Since 1992, an ASL expert has worked alongside a pop star singing the national anthem at the premier American sporting event, the Super Bowl.
 It’s a football game watched on television by tens of millions, many of whom are watching for the pre-game and half-time entertainment shows.

-At the 2021 Super Bowl earlier this year, Warren “Wawa” Snipe interpreted the “The Star-Spangled Banner” as sung by country music star Eric Church and rhythm and blues singer Jazmine Sullivan.
+At the 2021 Super Bowl, Warren “Wawa” Snipe interpreted the “The Star-Spangled Banner” as sung by country music star Eric Church and rhythm and blues singer Jazmine Sullivan.
 Snipe calls himself a Deaf American Sign Language performer (as opposed to interpreter), which allows him the freedom to express himself more than if he were rendering a strict interpretation of spoken English.

 “Wawa Snipe showed how it is possible to convey ASL in creative ways, to convey his artistic interpretation of these iconic songs, just like the singers do,” Rosenblum said.